 Invested in a new kiosk system, costing you a fixed monthly amount but saving you money on labor

-Knowing this information, we should use the last three months of accounting data to reset our way of measuring break-even point.
+Knowing this information, we should use the last three months of accounting data to reset our way of finding the break-even point.
 It’s a good idea to use a moving average of these expenses and sales figures.
 Using moving averages allows you to account for the quirks of all the miscellaneous expenses that still impact your bottom line, while still updating your historical numbers with the most recent month's closing figures.

 Let’s look at these example statistics from a restaurant’s last quarter: